 The Somalia-based terrorist group Al-Shabaab took credit for the massacre via its Twitter account, attributing the attack to the Kenyan occupancy of Somalia, where an estimated 4,000 troops have been stationed since 2011.

 As I read of this news, I was reminded of the 1998 U.S. Embassy bombings.
 I lived in Nairobi at that time and can vividly remember seeing bloody, damaged vehicles driving away from the affected area.
-Widespread panic and confusion was the norm for weeks.
+Widespread panic and confusion were the norms for weeks.

 I can only imagine the extent of what is going on today in Nairobi.